Can Lego bricks and other construction toys boost your

 For instance, in observational studies, kids who spend more free time playing with puzzles or building blocks score higher on tests of spatial ability (Jirout and Newcombe 2015; Levine et al 2012).

 girls in spatial tasks, but only among children from middle- and higher-socioeconomic backgrounds (Levine et al 2005).
-Among kids from low-income homes – where opportunities for construction play may be more limited – there was no sex difference.
+Among kids from low-income homes – where opportunities for construction play may be more limited – there was no gender difference.
 Researchers speculate that high-income boys reap the benefits of two environmental advantages:

 - greater access to expensive construction toys, and

 - more social encouragement to play with such toys.